Regression Based Expected Shortfall Backtesting: Introduction

-We introduce several simulation setups to evaluate the empirical properties of our novel ES backtests and compare them to the existing joint VaR and ES backtests of \citet{McNeil2000} and \citet{Nolde2017}.
-In the first setup, we implement the classical size and power analysis for backtesting risk measures, where we simulate data stemming from a realistic data generating process and evaluate the empirical rejection frequencies of the backtests for forecasts stemming from the true and from some misspecified forecasting models.
-In the second setup, we introduce a novel technique for evaluating the power of backtests for financial risk measures, where we continuously misspecify certain model parameters of the data generating process to obtain a continuum of alternative models with a gradually increasing degree of misspecification.
+We evaluate the empirical properties of our ESR backtests and compare them to the existing joint VaR and ES backtests of \citet{McNeil2000} and \citet{Nolde2017} through several simulation designs.
+In the first setup, we implement the classical size and power analysis for backtesting risk measures, where we simulate data stemming from several realistic data generating processes and evaluate the empirical rejection frequencies of the backtests for forecasts stemming from the true and from some misspecified forecasting model.
+In order to assess how the potential model misspecification affects the Strict and the Intercept ESR backtests, we utilize DGPs which go beyond the class of pure scale (volatility) processes.
+For this, we implement two different Student's-$t$ GAS models with time-varying higher moments \citep{Creal2013} and furthermore use an AR-GARCH model which allows for gradually increasing the degree of misspecification through the AR parameter.
+In the second setup, we introduce a new technique for evaluating the power of backtests for financial risk measures, where we continuously misspecify certain model parameters of the data generating process to obtain a continuum of alternative models with a gradually increasing degree of misspecification.
 Misspecifying the different model parameters separately allows us to misspecify certain model characteristics (such as the reaction to shocks) in isolation, which permits a closer examination of the proposed backtesting procedures.
-To the best of our knowledge, this evaluation technique is new to the literature.

-From these simulations, we find that the bivariate and the intercept ESR backtests that we propose in this paper are reasonable sized, especially when the tests are applied using the bootstrap.
-Moreover, they are more powerful than the existing backtests of \citet{McNeil2000} and \citet{Nolde2017} in almost all of the considered simulation designs for both, testing against one-sided and two-sided alternatives.
-Notably, throughout all simulation designs, the two ESR backtests are able to detect the various different misspecifications of the forecasts.
+The simulations show that all three ESR backtests we propose in this paper are well-sized, especially when the tests are applied using the new covariance estimation method which accounts for possible model misspecification.
+We further find that the performance of our testing procedures is almost unaffected by the DGPs which cause model misspecification in the Strict and the Intercept ESR tests.
+Moreover, our tests are more powerful than the existing backtests of \citet{McNeil2000} and \citet{Nolde2017} in almost all of the considered simulation designs for both, testing against one-sided and two-sided alternatives.
+Notably, throughout all simulation designs, the ESR backtests are able to detect the various different misspecifications of the forecasts.
 In contrast, the existing backtests sometimes completely fail to detect certain misspecifications, for instance when the forecaster reports risk forecasts for a misspecified probability level.